english-blog/english-blog.github.io/_posts/2011-10-24-hdfc-bank-we-understand-your-world-really.md

 He said, *"The card was lost near ITPL and you stay in Marathahalli.
 Both the areas do not come under this police station.
 So, they cannot file an FIR.
 The HAL Police won't be of much help.
 That's why I brought you here.
 If you don't like, pay the entire amount to HDFC Bank.
 Your choice !".*

-I was little surprised when Mr. Madhu asked me to pay Rs.3000 to the police to start the investigation.
+I was a little surprised when Mr. Madhu asked me to pay Rs.3000 to the police to start the investigation.
 The question put to me by the bank representative was

 > Would you like to pay Rs.
 1 lakh to the bank or Rs.
 3000 to the police?.
 Since they do this for you off the record, you need to pay for their travel expenses.